codedbychavez/imagePro/README.md

 ## Running the backend with Docker

-NOTE: The docker container **does not** include the frontend
+NOTE: The docker container **does not** include the frontend.

-1. Have docker installed on your PC/ Mac
+1. Have docker installed on your PC/ Mac.

 2. Build the docker image and run the container with: